dreamcatcher-tech/network/Inbox/2024-06-11 1539 showing helps in branches in the ui.md

 Can we know exactly what branch name will be created when we execute something ?

 If we store a counter each time we branch, then we hard set the branch, then we can know we are collision free.

+Reading the io.json in the client, we can interpret exactly what branches were formed and when.

+Getting the branches back when they close is not so easy since the io.json is flushed.

+So pulling down an io.json years in the future will not yield the branches without walking it backwards, which is annoying and expensive.
+So if the session stored the commit that the tool call came back in on, that should be sufficient.